tomazb/linux-desktop-migration-tool/README.md

 - rsync, sshpass, xdg-user-dirs, gawk, gpg are installed.

 ## Planned features
-- Migration of GNOME desktop settings.
+- Migration of NetworkManager settings.

 ## How to Install and Run
 - just download the migration.sh file, open the terminal app and run 'sh migration.sh' command.